Writing as an expert in your field is only partly about who you are and what you know.

 “Mary.
 You’re in charge,” mum shrilled, possibly with glee at the prospect of escaping her squabbling brood for a couple of hours.

-“Make sure the boys stay out of trouble,” dad warned, before diving into our White Ford Cortina and speeding away.
+“Make sure the boys stay out of trouble,” dad warned, before diving into his white Ford Cortina and speeding away.

 ‘I’m in charge?’
-An interesting notion which I tried on for size.
+I tried on the new-found notion for size.

 By the time I had imagined the many ways I would command my brothers to obediently follow orders, I lunged at the eldest of the three, determined to show him who was boss.

 “I’M IN CHARGE.
 MUM SAID.
-SO YOU BETTER DO WHAT I SAY.
+SO YOU GOTTA DO WHAT I SAY.
 OR ELSE!”

 He jumped up, squaring me in the face.
 “Or else WHAT?
 It-Stick.”